Killing of Tamir Rice: Shooting

-A surveillance video without audio of the shooting was released by police on November 26 after pressure from the public and Rice's family.
+A surveillance video without audio of the shooting was released by the CDP on November 26 after pressure from the public and Rice's family.
 It showed Rice pacing around the park, occasionally extending his right arm.
-The video briefly shows Rice talking on a cellphone, and sitting at a picnic table in a gazebo.
+The video briefly shows Rice talking on a cellphone and sitting at a picnic table in a gazebo.
 A patrol car moves at high speed across the park lawn and then stops abruptly by the gazebo.
 Rice appears to move his hand, an action police experts concluded was Rice reaching for his waist band but disputed by expert reports released by Rice family attorneys, before Loehmann jumps out of the car and immediately shoots Rice from a distance of less than 10 ft.
 The entire incident happened within a span of two seconds.
 According to Judge Ronald B. Adrine, in a judgement entry on the case, "this court is still thunderstruck by how quickly this event turned deadly....
 On the video the zone car containing Patrol Officers Loehmann and Garmback is still in the process of stopping when Rice is shot."

 Almost four minutes later, a police detective and an agent from the Federal Bureau of Investigation who had been working a bank robbery detail nearby arrived on the scene and treated the boy.
 Three minutes after that, paramedics arrived and took him to MetroHealth Medical Center.

 Rice's mother said that the toy gun had been given to him by a friend minutes before the police arrived, that police tackled and put her 14-year-old daughter in handcuffs after the incident, and that police threatened her with arrest if she did not calm down after being told about her son's shooting.

 A second video obtained by the Northeast Ohio Media Group and released on January 7, 2015, shows Rice's 14-year-old sister being forced to the ground, handcuffed and placed in a patrol car after she ran toward her brother about two minutes after the shooting.
 Furthermore, no aid was administered to Rice for four minutes until an FBI agent arrived, which the agent later attributed to how the Cleveland Police officers "didn't know what to do" as Rice's wound required a more advanced level of first aid in which the officers were not trained.